 We can’t decide between zabaione (sweet Italian desert) flavour or ricotta and figs!
 All of La Romana’s flavours are incredibly creamy and made with fresh ingredients and organic milk.

-For the absolute weirdest flavours in the Lakes and Mountains you should head to Gelateria Dondoli in San Gimignano near Trasimeno .
+For the most interesting flavours, you should head to Gelateria Dondoli in San Gimignano near Trasimeno .
 Ricotta and figs, caccio (essentially aged cheese) and pear, black olives, Veranaccia wine and much, much more.
 Our favourite?
 Blue cheese and nuts – it sounds crazy but we love it!

 Did you know: gelato is not the same as ice cream?
 Gelato is a special Italian recipe which creates a smoother texture and more intense flavours.
 Made with milk instead of cream it’s far less fatty than normal ice cream.
 Gelato is supposed to be served at higher temperatures giving it a softer consistency.